AI-Computer-Vision-BGU/annotation-scheme/README.md

 ![Annotator Demo](assets/annotator.gif)

-SAM2 will take these initial bb/point prompts to start annotate the next 50 frames.
+SAM2 will take these initial bb/point prompts to start annotate the next 50 frames automatically.
+This techniques is repeated untill the last frame.
 After finishing -- we will get the following preview to validate the annotations:

 ![Preview](assets/annotator_res.png)